-A no easy feat.
-Via ferrata Giro del Sorapiss will not only test your endurance, but also the ability to navigate on not always obvious paths.
-Good planning ahead is essential for an enjoyable day excursion.
+Not an easy feat at all, via ferrata Giro del Sorapiss, will not only test your endurance but also the ability to navigate on not always obvious paths.
+Good planning ahead is essential for an enjoyable full-day excursion.

-The reward will come in solitude, wildlife viewing possibilities and some of the best views in the Italian Dolomites!
+The reward will come in solitude, wildlife viewing possibilities, and some of the best views in the Italian Dolomites!

 Getting to rifugio Vandelli – the start of Giro del Sorapiss

 Rifugio Vandelli, where the Sorapiss Circuit starts, lies right near Lago di Sorapiss – one of the most popular day hikes in the Dolomites.

 From Passo Tre Croci, a mountain pass connecting two towns: Misurina and Cortina D’ampezzo, take path no 215.
 The hike takes around 1,5 to 2 hours and the distance is 7 kilometers one way (this distance is not included in the Sorapiss circuit)